tomossmith/MS3-Foodie/README.md

     * #### <b>User Account</b>

-        In order to manage how the recipe's were managed, the site has a user account system.
+        In order to manage how the recipes were managed, the site has a user account system.
 Users can create an account with the website that will allow them to log in and extend the functionality of the site.

     * #### <b>User's Recipe Collection & Management Page</b>

         I felt it was important for a user to be able to manage their uploads in a quick and easy way and to do this, I created a user recipe page.
-        When a user succesfully logs in, they will be re-directed to a page that displays all of the recipe's they have uploaded.
+        When a user successfully logs in, they will be re-directed to a page that displays all the recipes they have uploaded.
         From here they have the option to open, edit or delete any of the displayed recipes.
         They can also visit this page by clicking the {{username}}'s Recipes link within the navigation bar.
 This link will automatically update to display the session user's username for a more personal interaction with the site.

     * #### <b>Administrator Account</b>

         To manage the site, I created an administrator account.
-This account provides the user with all priviledges to manage the website.
+This account provides the user with all privileges to manage the website.

-        The administrator is able to:
+        The administrator can:
             - create or remove additional recipe categories

 * ### <span id="features-future"><b>Possible Future Features</b></span>

     * #### Video Demonstrations / Live Cooking Sessions
         Now that more and more users are using the internet to learn, it would be great to offer the site users some live and pre-recorded cooking events.
 Users will be able to watch a live or recorded video of top chefs preparing some of the recipes from the site.
-This could be a feature that coulc become part of a paid subscription, this then earing revenue to the site.
+This could be a feature that could become part of a paid subscription, this then earing revenue to the site.

     * #### Cookery Equipment Store
         The internet is quickly becoming a tool to promote and advertise products to their customers.
 By offering a cookery equipment store as part of the site, it is likely that the audience of the site already has a large interest in cooking and therefore the target audience for selling cooking products is already at the site.

-        Recipe's could include links to equipment best used to cook the recipe, offering the user the opportunity to buy the equipment directly from the site.
+        Recipes could include links to equipment best used to cook the recipe, offering the user the opportunity to buy the equipment directly from the site.
 This also helps create an 'all in one' portal for all things cooking!

     * #### Order Recipe Ingredients
         Very similar to the cook shop, offering the customers a quick and easy solution to buy all the necessary ingredients for the recipe would be a great feature for those who want a quick an easy solution to producing these foods themselves at home, and would also offer another revenue generating opportunity to the site.